 The number of reported cyberattacks against law firms has increased steeply over the last year (15% of law firms reported breaches while 23% said they didn’t know if they had been breached - ABA Technology Survey, 2015).
 Cybercriminals have quickly realized the extraordinary data cache that all firms, large or small, house.
 In this case, the law firms named to this list represent some of the biggest banks and Fortune 500 companies in the country.
 They're responsible for handling everything from multi-billion dollar merger/acquisition deals to lawsuits.
 Concern lies with whether hackers might use this data to front-run trade in the market.
 While the FBI nor any of these firms have publicly disclosed breach incidents tied to this campaign it’s probable that the mass amounts of data gathered will be exploited, if it hasn’t been already.

-In addition to running inquires against our own client base through Cymon, the largest open threat intelligence community (powered by Active Threat Protection from eSentire), to track malicious activity, we also ran inquiries against the 48 listed firms.
+In addition to running inquires against our own client base through Cymon, the largest open threat intelligence community (powered by eSentire Managed Detection and Response), to track malicious activity, we also ran inquiries against the 48 listed firms.
 Our clients weren’t affected by this campaign, however initial findings show that employee credentials and hashes from many of the listed firms are available through mass data sites (such as Pastebin) or on the dark web (accessible through the TOR Anonymizer).
 This data is an indicator that if nothing else, these firms are at risk for phishing campaigns and targeted attacks.

 Law firms have fast become a popular target for attackers seeking a large payload.
 As a result, they’ve become a popular topic when it comes to regulatory reform.
 Unlike the finance industry, firms aren’t tethered to hardline regulatory requirements.
 However the ABA has issued guidelines and recommendations to its members to help firms improve their cybersecurity posture and prepare for increased cyber risk.
 Clients were already pressuring law firms to prove their ability to meet regulatory recommendations around cybersecurity, data protection, and incident response.
 This story will only increase that pressure.
 Law firms who wish to practice on Wall Street better brush up on the SEC and FINRA recommendations around cybersecurity if they hope to retain their financial clients.
 No financial institution – from the largest bank, to the smallest hedge fund – can afford an SEC black eye because their lawyers failed to secure sensitive information, like trading strategies and stock plays.